pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

-# How To Integrate a New Gnc Component
+# How To Integrate a New GNC Device

-F´ projects will typically have a set of Gnc sensors in order to control the movement of the spacecraft.
-These projects may follow this guide to get a basic understanding of integerating similar sensors into F´.
+F´ projects will typically have a set of GNC sensors in order to control the movement of the spacecraft.
+These projects may follow this guide to get a basic understanding of integrating similar sensors into F´.
 This guide will outline the process integrate Gnc sensors.

 ## Who Should Follow This Guide?

-Projects who wish to use the standard F driver models [here](https://github.com/nasa/fprime/tree/0ae2321bb552174ce607075b1283029d6d75a6d6/Drv) to communicate with Gnc sensors.
+Projects who wish to use the standard F driver models [here](https://github.com/nasa/fprime/tree/0ae2321bb552174ce607075b1283029d6d75a6d6/Drv) to communicate with GNC sensors.

-### Assumptions
+### Assumptions and Definitions

 This guide makes the following assumptions about the user following the guide and the project setup that will deploy the component.